cspotcode/cspotcode.github.io/_posts/2019-06-01-polyglot-powershell-and-bash-script.md

 }
 ```

-The magic is all here:
+The magic is here:

 ```
 echo `# <#`
-...
+# bash code
+exit
 #> > $null
+# powershell code
 ```

 On bash, it executes what's between the backticks, which is just a comment.
 So it succeeds silently and passes through to the bash script.
+We `exit` before it gets to any PowerShell syntax.

 On PowerShell the backtick is an escape character, so `` `#`` is parsed as the string `"#"`.
-It's followed by a multiline comment wrapped in `<# #>`,
+It's followed by a multiline comment delimited by `<# #>`,
-so PowerShell skips over all of our bash code.
+so PowerShell skips over all our bash code.
 We redirect to `$null` to suppress the echoed `#`.